Arpita-314/OptiqAI/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or request features.

 ## Citing This Work